2004 Indian Ocean earthquake and tsunami: Sri Lanka

-The island country of Sri Lanka, located about 1700 km from Sumatra, was ravaged by the tsunami around 2 hours after the earthquake.
+The island country of Sri Lanka, located about 1700 km from Sumatra, was ravaged by the tsunami around two hours after the earthquake.
 The tsunami first struck the eastern coastline and subsequently refracted around the southern point of Sri Lanka (Dondra Head).
 The refracted tsunami waves then inundated the southwestern part of Sri Lanka after some of its energy was reflected from impact with the Maldives.
-In Sri Lanka, the civilian casualties were second only to those in Indonesia, with approximately 35,000 killed.
-The eastern shores of Sri Lanka were the hardest hit since it faced the epicentre of the earthquake, while the southwestern shores were hit later, but the death toll was just as severe.
+Civilian casualties here were second only to those in Indonesia, with approximately 35,000 killed.
+The eastern shores of the country were the hardest hit since it faced the epicentre of the earthquake, while the southwestern shores were hit later, but the death toll was just as severe.
 The southwestern shores are a hotspot for tourists and fishing.
 The degradation of the natural environment in Sri Lanka contributed to the high death tolls.
 Approximately 90,000 buildings and many wooden houses were destroyed.

-The tsunami arrived on the island as a small brown-orange-colored flood.
-Moments later, the ocean floor was exposed as much as 1 km in places, which was followed by massive second and third waves.
-Amateur video recorded at the city of Galle showed a large deluge flooding the city, carrying debris and sweeping away people while in the coastal resort town of Beruwala, the tsunami appeared as a huge brown-orange colored bore which reached the first level of a hotel, causing destruction and taking people unaware.
+The tsunami arrived on the island as a small brown-orange-coloured flood.
+Moments later, the ocean floor was exposed for as much as 1 km in places, which was followed by massive second and third waves.
+Amateur video recorded at the city of Galle showed a large deluge flooding the city, carrying debris and sweeping away people while in the coastal resort town of Beruwala, the tsunami appeared as a huge brown-orange-coloured bore which reached the first level of a hotel, causing destruction and taking people unaware.
 Other videos recorded showed that the tsunami appeared like a flood raging inland.
 The construction of seawalls and breakwaters reduced the power of waves at some locations.

 The largest run-up measured was at 12.5 m with inundation distance of 390–1500 m in Yala.
 In Hambantota, run-ups measured 11 m with the greatest inundation distance of 2 km.
 Run-up measurements along the Sri Lankan coasts are at 2.4–4.11 m.
 Waves measured on the east coast ranged from 4.5–9 m at Pottuvill to Batticaloa at 2.6–5 m in the north-east around Trincomalee and 4–5 m in the west coast from Moratuwa to Ambalangoda.